patrick-llgc/Learning-Deep-Learning/paper_notes/beverse.md

 tl;dr: One-stage, multi-task BEV perception and prediction.

 #### Overall impression
-The paper combines the recent progress in static BEV perception (such as [HDMapNet](hdmapnet.md)), dynamic BEV perception ([BEVDet](bevdet.md), [BEVFormer](bevformer.md)) and motion prediction ([FIERY](fiery.md)).
+This paper combines the recent progress in static BEV perception (such as [HDMapNet](hdmapnet.md)), dynamic BEV perception ([BEVDet](bevdet.md), [BEVFormer](bevformer.md)) and motion prediction ([FIERY](fiery.md)).
 The motion prediction part largely inherits the spirits of [FIERY](fiery.md).

-The paper claims to be the 1st paper that performs joint perception and motion prediction, but actually [FIERY](fiery.md) should be.
+This paper claims to be the 1st paper that performs joint perception and motion prediction, but actually [FIERY](fiery.md) should be.
 [BEVerse](beverse.md) also added static perception to FIERY.
 The joint perception and prediction idea has also been exploited in lidar perception field, such as [FAF](faf.md).

 The paper's major contribution seems to be the iterative flow for efficient future prediction.
 Yet the recurrent roll-out method of future prediction is unfriendly to realtime performance in production.
 Transformer-based method which can predict multimodal future waypoints all at once may be the way to go.

 Although BEVerse achieves highest NDS score, this mainly comes from the improved velocity estimation (reduced mAVE error).
 The mAP is actually worse than most BEV detection work (BEVDet, PETR).
-[BEVDet4D](bevdet4d.md) actually achieves better performance in object detection in both mAP and NDS.
+[BEVDet4D](bevdet4d.md) achieves better performance in object detection in both mAP and NDS.

-The paper reminds me of [BEVDet](bevdet.md), which exhibits great engineering skills with great results from existing technical components.
-Also the writing of the manuscript can be improved.
+This paper reminds me of [BEVDet](bevdet.md), which exhibits great engineering skills with great results from existing technical components, but the writing of the manuscript leaves much to be improved.

 #### Key ideas